Delphi: Myths regarding the origin of the precinct

 The Homeric Hymn to Delphic Apollo recalled that the ancient name of this site had been Krisa.

 Others relate that the site was named Pytho (Πυθώ) and that Pythia, the priestess serving as the oracle, was chosen from their ranks by the priestesses who officiated at the temple.
 Apollo was said to have slain Python, a drako (a male serpent or a dragon) who lived there and protected the navel of the Earth.
 "Python" (derived from the verb πύθω (pythō), "to rot") is claimed by some to be the original name of the site in recognition of Python that Apollo defeated.

-The name Delphi comes from the same root as δελφύς delphys, "womb" and may indicate archaic veneration of Gaia at the site.
+The name Delphi comes from the same root as δελφύς (delphys, "womb") and may indicate archaic veneration of Gaia at the site.
 Several other scholars discuss the likely prehistoric beliefs associated with the site.
-(Note: Such was its prestige that most Hellenes after 500 BCE placed its foundation in the earliest days of the world: before Apollo took possession, they said, Ge (Earth) (Gaia) and her daughter Themis had spoken oracles at Pytho.
+(Note: Such was its prestige that most Hellenes after 500 BC placed its foundation in the earliest days of the world: before Apollo took possession, they said, Ge (Earth) (Gaia) and her daughter Themis had spoken oracles at Pytho.
 Such has been the strength of the tradition that many historians and others have accepted as historical fact the ancient statement that Ge and Themis spoke oracles before it became Apollo's establishment, yet nothing but the myth supports this statement.
 In the earliest account known of the Delphic oracle's beginnings, the story found in the Homeric Hymn to Apollo (281–374), there was no oracle before Apollo came and killed the great she-dragon, Pytho's only inhabitant.
 This was apparently the Delphic myth of the sixth century.)
 (Note: The earth is the abode of the dead, therefore the earth-deity has power over the ghostly world: the shapes of dreams, which often foreshadowed the future, were supposed to ascend from the world below, therefore the earth-deity might acquire an oracular function, especially through the process of incubation, in which the consultant slept in a holy shrine with his ear upon the ground.
 That such conceptions attached to Gaia is shown by the records of her cults at Delphi, Athens, and Aegae.
 A recently discovered inscription speaks of a temple of Ge at Delphi...
 As regards Gaia, we also can accept it.
 It is confirmed by certain features in the latter Delphic divination, and also by the story of the Python.)